As the world re-opens on the other side of COVID, a question for you today.

 The debate that’s surfacing online about the digital future church is more binary than it needs to be.

-It’s not a question of whether church should be physical or digital, or whether digital is just a bandaid to get you back into your building.
+It’s not a question of whether church should be physical or digital, or whether digital was just a bandaid to get you back into your building.

 The future is both digital and physical.